 Visit the Holocaust memorial

 The Holocaust Memorial is also called the Memorial to the Murdered Jews of Europe.
-The memorial is outdoors, and free to visit.
-The memorial is large, it is about 5 acres, and houses 2,711 concrete coffins to commemorate the deaths.
+The memorial is outdoors and free to visit.
+The memorial is large, about 5 acres, and houses 2,711 concrete coffins to commemorate the deaths.

 Although you should have some understanding of the unimaginable horror and cruelty of the Holocaust, it’s best to do your homework ahead of time to learn about the persecuted Jews in Berlin to truly appreciate this memorial.

-Visiting the Holocaust Memorial can take anywhere from 10 minutes to several hours, depending on how you want to spend your time.
+Visiting the Holocaust Memorial can take 10 minutes to several hours, depending on how you want to spend your time.
+This makes for a great thing to do with kids to teach them about the city’s history.

 See Related: Family Travel Hacks